anti-integral/ClimateChangePrediction/README.md

 11. WHen you run any cell first time IDE will ask you if you want to install Jupyter - agree and proceed

 12. After Jupyter installation you can start work with notebook

+### Research
+Lateset research ML you can find in file training_models.ipynb